How to Weld Aluminum with a Stick Welder: Settings and Techniques

-- An angle grinder will leave oxide residues behind.
+- An angle grinder will leave oxide residue behind.
 You can use stainless steel wire wheels for fast work.
-Or discs made for aluminum work that can quickly remove stubborn dirt or coatings, etc. if you deal with an old casting.
+You can also use discs made for aluminum work that can quickly remove stubborn dirt or coatings, etc. if you deal with an old casting.
 With improper handling, angle grinders can remove useful metal, making the joint weaker.

 - When you remove the oxide, it’s best to repeat step 1 to remove oxide residues.